 History

 The British withdrawal from India in 1947 was of serious consequence to the Ranas, who were then faced with a number of movements for political reform.
 King Tribhuvan briefly fled into exile in India, lending his support to the anti-Rana movement.
 The Ranas finally yielded to India’s pressure, and King Tribhuvan returned in 1951 with full powers restored to the monarchy.
 He established a government comprising Ranas and members of the National Congress Party (NCP), but this coalition was short-lived.
-Tribhuvan’s son and successor, Mahendra, who succeeded in 1955, decided that partyless elections and the panchayat (an advisory body appointed by the King) system were the most suitable system of government.
+Tribhuvan’s son and successor, Mahendra, who succeeded in 1955, decided that party-less elections and the panchayat (an advisory body appointed by the King) system were the most suitable form of government.
 The King selected the cabinet and Prime Minister, and appointed a large segment of the National Assembly, thus retaining political power.

 Between 1996 and 2006, the country suffered a protracted civil conflict.
 The outbreak of a Maoist insurgency in western Nepal resulted in large-scale displacement and urban migration to cities such as Kathmandu or abroad.
 Though the exact numbers are unknown, official estimates suggest that 16,278 were killed and some 200,000 displaced as a result of the conflict.
 Further unrest and instability resulted from the massacre in 2001 of King Birendra, Queen Aishwarya and other members of the royal family.
-The King’s brother, Prince Gyanendra, was subsequently declared king.
+The King’s brother, Prince Gyanendra, was subsequently declared King.
 In the years that followed, the country underwent a period of political turbulence with a succession of prime ministers dismissed before Gyanendra declared a state of emergency in February 2005 and restored Nepal’s absolute monarchy.
-This period saw much unrest and political upheaval before, in the face of continued protests, parliament agreed unanimously in 2006 to curtail the king’s powers (the pro-democracy movement was also known as Jana Andolan II).
+This period saw much unrest and political upheaval before, in the face of continued protests, parliament agreed unanimously in 2006 to curtail the King’s powers (the pro-democracy movement was also known as Jana Andolan II).

-The 2015 Constitution of Nepal, passed shortly after the devastating earthquake that killed almost 9,000 people and injured thousands more, emphasized the protection and promotion of diverse ethnicities, languages, cultures and religions, and an end to all forms of discrimination and oppression.
+The 2015 Constitution of Nepal, adopted shortly after the devastating earthquake that killed almost 9,000 people and injured thousands more, emphasized the protection and promotion of diverse ethnicities, languages, cultures and religions, and an end to all forms of discrimination and oppression.
 Replacing the 2007 interim Constitution, it established Nepal as a federal democracy.
 Shortly after, in October 2015, Bidhya Devi Bhandari was elected as Nepal’s first female President.

-Nepal’s new governance system has been established at the central, provincial and local level following the declaration of a federal government, under the new 2015 Constitution and with elected bodies in three tiers in 2017.
+Nepal’s new governance system was established at the central, provincial and local levels following the declaration of a federal government, under the new 2015 Constitution and with elected bodies in three tiers in 2017.
 The central level government is supported by seven federal provinces/states, their own chief ministers and legislative powers, with further divisions into districts and municipalities.
 A trend likely to be nurtured by the more democratic environment is the development of stronger group consciousness and demands for a greater share of political power and recognition, whether based on ethnicity, language or both.

 The Civil Service Act of 2007 has been revised and amended with the provision of a 45 per cent reservation allotted to indigenous peoples/nationalities (27 per cent), women (33 per cent), Madhesis (22 per cent), Dalits (9 per cent), persons with disabilities (5 per cent) and people from ‘backward’ regions (4 per cent), to support inclusive development and employment opportunities for long excluded groups, including indigenous peoples and minorities.
 While this system aims to increase the participation of under-represented groups and communities in Nepal, it needs to be strictly monitored and followed in every sector.
 Regional discrimination also persists, particularly for poorer and remote communities, and there have also been cases of members of dominant groups misusing the reservation quotas.
 Some political parties and leaders, for instance, appoint indigenous women as representatives to fulfill the requirement for 33 per cent women without affording them any decision-making power.
 Consequently, the reservations alone are not enough to ensure effective and meaningful participation of indigenous peoples and minorities.